Pyar Ke Sadqay: Plot

-As this happens, Shanzey, Abdullah's crush, gets married to the man she wanted to marry, a wealthy and high-class businessman.
-However, she finds him very stubborn and selfish.
+As this happens, Shanzey, Abdullah's crush, marries the man she wanted to marry, a wealthy and high-class businessman.
+However, she finds him stubborn and selfish.
 She leaves him early in their marriage as she realises he is not the man she wants to spend the rest of her life with.
-At first, her father is hesitant to let her come home and stay; however, once he sees him abuse his daughter, he kicks him out and supports his daughter as she divorces him.
+At first, her father is hesitant to let her come home and stay; however, once he sees him abuse his daughter, he expels him and supports his daughter as she divorces him.
 Eventually, Shanzey realises she wants to marry someone like Abdullah, so she begins to pursue him with the guidance and support of Sarwar, who wants Mahjabeen to himself.

 The plot twists, and Sarwar tries to assault Mahjabeen.
-Mahjabeen tells Abdullah about Sarwar, who says his father could never do Such a thing.
+Mahjabeen tells Abdullah about Sarwar, who says his father could never do such a thing.
 He sends her back home on the account of his father's insult.
-Munshi Jee gets arrested on the order of Sarwar, has a heart attack and dies after asking Vashma, Abdullah's younger sister, to take care of Mahjabeen as she is very innocent.
-Unlike her brother Abdullah, Vashem is a confident girl as she grew up with her aunt, Lalarukh, instead of lurking with Sarwar.
+Munshi Jee is arrested on the order of Sarwar, has a heart attack and dies after asking Vashma, Abdullah's younger sister, to take care of Mahjabeen as she is very innocent.
+Unlike her brother Abdullah, Vashma is a confident girl as she grew up with her aunt, Lalarukh, instead of lurking with Sarwar.
 Abdullah proceeds to get engaged to Shanzey after she attempts suicide.
 As he talks to his fiancé about their future, he realises she will be a very different wife compared to Mahjabeen.
 Shanzey says she will not do any of the "middle class" wife things Mahjabeen used to do for him, which leaves Abdullah missing his wife.
-Shanzey and Sarwar pressure Abdullah to divorce Mahjabeen; however, his sister and aunt tell him not to.
+Shanzey and Sarwar pressurize Abdullah to divorce Mahjabeen; however, his sister and aunt tell him not to.
 Abdullah's mother, Mansura, is adamant that her husband loves her and refuses to believe Vashma when she tells her what he did to Mahjabeen.
-However, she eventually gets suspicious about him, so she tells Abdullah not to divorce his wife.
+However, she eventually becomes suspicious of him, so she tells Abdullah not to divorce his wife.
 Sarwar threatens Mahjabeen and her mother, but she cuts the call on his end.
-Vashem takes Mahjabeen to the hospital, where she is revealed to be pregnant.
-Vashem explains to her mom that Munshi Ji was innocent and was tied to a plan plotted by Sarwar.
+Vashma takes Mahjabeen to the hospital, where she is revealed to be pregnant.
+Vashma explains to her mom that Munshi Jee was innocent and was tied to a plan plotted by Sarwar.
 Mansura then tells her son to take over their company.
 She leaves Sarwar.
-Abdullah realises Mehjabeen is his true love and ends his engagement with Shanzey.
+Abdullah realises Mahjabeen is his true love and ends his engagement with Shanzey.

-The serial ends with Abdullah bringing Mehjabeen home, Sarwar ends up in the jail, and the last scene is of Mahjabeen and Abdullah quarrelling.
+The serial ends with Abdullah bringing Mahjabeen back home, Sarwar ends up in the jail, and the last scene is of Mahjabeen and Abdullah quarrelling.